George Curzon, 1st Marquess Curzon of Kedleston: Return to Britain

-Arthur Balfour's refusal to recommend an earldom for Curzon in 1905 was repeated by Sir Henry Campbell-Bannerman, the Liberal Prime Minister, who formed his government the day after Curzon returned to England.
+Arthur Balfour's refusal to recommend an earldom for Curzon in 1905 was repeated by Sir Henry Campbell-Bannerman, the Liberal prime minister, who formed his government the day after Curzon returned to England.
 In deference to the wishes of the King and the advice of his doctors, Curzon did not stand in the general election of 1906 and thus found himself excluded from public life for the first time in twenty years.
-It was at this time, the nadir of his career, that he suffered the greatest personal loss of his life.
+It was at this time, the nadir of his career, that Mary died.

-Mary died in 1906 and Curzon devoted himself to private matters, including establishing a new home.

 After the death of Lord Goschen in 1907, the post of Chancellor of Oxford University fell vacant.
-Curzon successfully became elected as Chancellor of Oxford after he won by 1,001 votes to 440 against Lord Rosebery.
-He proved to be quite an active chancellor – "[he] threw himself so energetically into the cause of university reform that critics complained he was ruling Oxford like an Indian province."
+Curzon was elected as Chancellor of Oxford after by 1,001 votes to 440 against Lord Rosebery.
+He proved to be an active chancellor – "[he] threw himself so energetically into the cause of university reform that critics complained he was ruling Oxford like an Indian province."

 House of Lords

-In 1908, Curzon was elected a representative peer for Ireland, and thus relinquished any idea of returning to the House of Commons.
+In 1908, Curzon was elected an Irish representative peer, and thus relinquished any idea of returning to the House of Commons.
 In 1909–1910 he took an active part in opposing the Liberal government's proposal to abolish the legislative veto of the House of Lords, and in 1911 was created Baron Ravensdale, of Ravensdale in the County of Derby, with remainder (in default of heirs male) to his daughters, Viscount Scarsdale, of Scarsdale in the County of Derby, with remainder (in default of heirs male) to the heirs male of his father, and Earl Curzon of Kedleston, in the County of Derby, with the normal remainder, all in the Peerage of the United Kingdom.

 He became involved with saving Tattershall Castle, Lincolnshire, from destruction.
 This experience strengthened his resolve for heritage protection.
 He was one of the sponsors of the Ancient Monuments Consolidation and Amendment Act 1913.
 He served as President of the Committee commissioning the Survey of London which documented the capital's principal buildings and public art.

 On 5 May 1914, he spoke out against a bill in the House of Lords that would have permitted women who already had the right to vote in local elections the right to vote for members of Parliament.